Bbiswabasu/MinPathInLibrary/README.md

 # MinPathInLibrary
-Finds book with certain at minimum distance from user's location
+The program aims to find book with certain tag in the library at minimum distance from the user.
+Entire code is written in `C` with all implementations done from scratch including those for `Graph` and `Heaps`.